ethereum/go-ethereum/docs/_evm-tracing/index.md

 _There are exceptions to the above rules when running batch traces of entire blocks or chain segments.
 Those will be detailed later._

 ## Types of trace

+## Basic traces

+The simplest type of transaction trace that Geth can generate are raw EVM opcode traces.
+For every EVM instruction the transaction executes, a structured log entry is emitted, containing all contextual metadata deemed useful.
+This includes the *program counter*, *opcode name*, *opcode cost*, *remaining gas*, *execution depth* and any *occurred error*.
+The structured logs can optionally also contain the content of the *execution stack*, *execution memory* and *contract storage*.

+Read more about Geth's basic traces on the [basic traces page](/docs/evm-tracing/basic-traces.md).

 ### Built-in tracers